AugustusClient/Augustus-Wiki/src/content/docs/combat/antibot.md

 Checks if Bot has an Illigal Pitch

 #### TicksExisted
-Checks for how many Ticks the Bot excisted
+Checks for how many Ticks the Bot existed

 #### NegativHealth
 Checks if Bot has -1 Health or less